-Part of proper financial management is the management of reserves.
-In addition to the \$18.0M proposed to be transferred to fund enhanced ATMS/ITS technologies across major corridors, the budget includes a transfer to capital for Future Facilities (\$42.8M) and reserves for future-year purchases of equipment for the Supervisor of Elections (\$5.6M), planned equipment at the PCSO's Hangar (\$600,000), equipment at Animal Services (\$330,000), and the strategic use of one-time prior-year fund balance to support one-time expenses in the operating budget (approximately \$16.5M) are expected to set the reserve level at \$177.7M in FY24.
-The resulting stand-alone reserves are anticipated to be \$171.1M, which is approximately the 20.8% reserve level recommended by my team (or two and one-half months of revenues).
-The Board of County Commissioners (Board) will be asked to approve a reserve policy with this recommendation as part of this budget process.
+Within this budget, there are a number of specific one-time expenses.
+In addition to the \$18.0M transferred to fund enhanced ATMS/ITS technologies across major corridors (mentioned above), the budget also includes a transfer to capital for Future Facilities (\$41.3M) and simultaneously identifies future-year purchases of equipment for the Supervisor of Elections (\$5.6M), equipment at the PCSO's Hangar (\$600,000), equipment at Animal Services (\$330,000), and the strategic use of one-time prior-year fund balance to support one-time expenses in the operating budget.